Most Effective Products

 How to Get Rid of Dollar Spot

-• Our best form of Dollar Spot Treatment is Patch Pro.
+• Our best form of dollar spot treatment is Patch Pro.
 Apply Patch Pro with a fan-spray setting to your lawn, and reapply every 14 days for continued control.

 Preventing Dollar Spot Reinvasion